Celebrating Mother’s Day With SweatHouz and How SweatHouz Caters to Moms

 Once they become a parent, that sort of exercise schedule may not be realistic or attainable,” she says.
 Rather, “it is important to set goals that make sense for your life right now.”
 Maybe that means booking 1 infrared sauna session each week and sticking with the commitment for the next several months before reassessing, for example.

-Peterson is a huge fan of identifying your non-negotiables and setting yourself up for success with prioritizing them.
+Peterson is a huge fan of identifying your non-negotiables and setting yourself up for success by prioritizing them.
 She explains that “non-negotiables can look like always getting in a walk, where some days it may be short and some days it is long, based on how much time you have.

-Everyone will have different non-negotiables, but finding what those are for you and setting those as your “bare minimum requirement” daily can allow you to take on a more some over none mentality (as opposed to all or nothing!).
+Everyone will have different non-negotiables, but finding what those are for you and setting those as your “bare minimum requirement” daily can allow you to take on a more some-over-none mentality (as opposed to all or nothing!).